ByronGXWong97/Does-Covid19-Affect-Youths-Disproportionately-in-the-Labour-Market/README.md

 The difference-in-differences was performed with 2 groups (youths, adults) across 2 time periods (pre-Mar 2020, post-Mar 2020)

 # Exploratory Data Analysis
-For most countries, there is a sharp rise in unemployment in early 2020.
+For the few countries shown below, there is a sharp rise in unemployment in early 2020.
 It seems that youth unemployment is already high before the pandemic and increased substantially in early 2020.
 <br><img src="images/unemployment_by_country.png" width="60%"><br>
 On an aggregate level, youth unemployment is significantly higher than adult and total unemployment.
 All unemployment rates increased in early 2020.
 <br><img src="images/unemployment_by_age.png" width="60%"><br>